 The 10 Best Men's Dress Shoes

-This wiki has been updated 43 times since it was first published in April of 2015.
+This wiki has been updated 44 times since it was first published in April of 2015.
 Even the most dashing outfit can be undermined by tattered or boring footwear.
 Fortunately for you, the men's dress shoes on this list will ensure that you always stand out — and feel great — whether you're on a date or a job interview.
 We've included styles that work well dressed up or down, and ranked them here by comfort, style, and durability.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes